C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed relist brokerage fee calculation: the 100 ISK minimum order-modification fee was incorrectly applied per item rather than per order.
+For cheap high-volume items (e.g. ammunition) this caused relist costs to be overstated by orders of magnitude, making profitable items appear unprofitable or filter them out of results entirely.
+The fee is now calculated at order level and divided across the items in the stack.

+= 1.1.1 =
+* Fixed excessive spacing above and below card dividers in the Pricing and Advanced Options cards — spacing is now consistent with the gap between all other option fields.

 = 1.1.0 =
-* Added `[ett_trading_howto]` shortcode — collapsible in-page usage guide.
+* Added `[ett_trading_howto]` shortcode — collapsible in-page usage guide covering all tool options, readable results format, and tips.
 * Trading tool UI restructured with grouped cards for visual separation of Pricing Options, Advanced Options, margin filters, and brokerage settings.
 * Filter Options section repositioned below Pricing and Advanced Options.
-* Generate List and Generate Market Quickbar are now a single button that changes state; only one button is ever visible.
+* Generate List and Generate Market Quickbar are now a single button that changes state; only one button is ever visible at a time.
 * Capital exclusion now recursively removes all descendant market groups, fixing incorrect inclusion of capital ship hulls and their sub-tiers when the Ships group was selected.
-* Fighters and Standup Fighters added to the capital-sized exclusion list.
+* Fighters and Standup Fighters (all variants: Light, Support, Heavy) added to the capital-sized exclusion list.
 * Meta Only filter now greys out and defaults to No when any market group other than Ship Equipment is selected.
 * Exclude Capital-Sized filter now greys out and defaults to No when the Implants group is selected.
 * Added Override Brokerage Fee option — allows a manual percentage entry (minimum 1%) that replaces the character-derived broker fee; minimum effective fee is 100 ISK or 1%, whichever is greater.
-* Oldest price data timestamp now displayed in EVE time (UTC) rather than raw server time.
+* Oldest price data timestamp now displayed as EVE time (UTC).
-* Reprocess Character and Filter Market Group dropdowns now auto-widen to fit their content.
+* Reprocess Character and Filter Market Group dropdowns now auto-widen to fit their longest option.
-* Result legend added to the daily profit box clarifying the column order (Buy Price / Reprocess Value / 30d Volume or QTY Recommendation / Margin%).
+* Result legend added to the daily profit box clarifying the column order.
 * Connect with EVE Online button moved to above the character list.
 * Stack size and all numeric inputs now enforce a minimum of 1 or 0 as appropriate; zero and negative values are rejected.
-* Plugin shortcode pages now include `[ett_trading_howto]` in the cache bypass check.

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.1.2 =
+Bug fix: relist brokerage fee was applied per item instead of per order, causing cheap items (e.g. ammunition) to appear far less profitable than they are when Re-list Brokerage Fees was enabled.
+No database changes.

+= 1.1.1 =
+Minor visual fix for card divider spacing.
+No functional or database changes.

 = 1.1.0 =
 UI overhaul, capital exclusion fix for ship hulls, new Override Brokerage Fee option, fighters added to capital filter, and a new how-to guide shortcode.
 No database changes.
 No configuration required after update.